OpenNebula/docs/source/operations_guide/references/template/template.rst

     Installed into
     ``/usr/share/one/oneprovision/templates/default.yaml``.

-Template with private OpenNebula virtual network configured by :ref:`default <ddc_config_playbooks_default>` on physical hosts.
+Template with private OpenNebula virtual network configured by :ref:default <ddc_config_playbooks_default> on physical hosts.

 The following virtual network(s) are configured: